 On shore:110/220v North American plug so North American can use appliances without an adaptor.

 On yacht: Generally, the power supply aboard yachts is 12V DC by cigarette adapter so an AC anywhere cigarette 12 volt inverter device is a handy thing to pack if you wish to charge at all times.
 Yachts can also offer power from yacht electrical sockets when connected to shore power.
 The power supply will then be the same as on shore power.
+Be sure to check device compatibility especially for medical equipment such as CPAP machines.

 The main supermarket, Riteway is found on Tortola.
 European imports are heavily taxed so you can expect to pay more than at home.
 Once in the islands it is more difficult to purchase supplies with smaller limited stores only available.